bbauska/UC-Davis-JS-Basics/readme.md

   alt="Visual Studio startup screen." />
 </p>

-<p>Now, one thing to notice while we're here, see this dot up here,
+<p>Now, one thing to notice while we&apos;re here, see this dot up here,
 that means this file has changed and it has not yet been saved.
-One of the frequent mistakes I see at the beginning with users getting started with, working with HTML and CSS and JavaScript is they'll add things to the file and then they'll forget to save them, and then they're going to run the file and they realize their changes aren't showing up, so watch out for that little dot.
-You can get that to go away by doing "File", "Save" over here or "Command S", "Control S" in windows, and then it'll go back to just the X, which you would use to close that tab and close that window app, and then I can open this back up again by dropping it here and that will open that file again.
+One of the frequent mistakes I see at the beginning with users getting started with, working with HTML and CSS and JavaScript is they&apos;ll add things to the file and then they&apos;ll forget to save them, and then they&apos;re going to run the file and they realize their changes aren&apos;t showing up, so watch out for that little dot.
+You can get that to go away by doing "File", "Save" over here or "Command S", "Control S" in windows, and then it&apos;ll go back to just the X, which you would use to close that tab and close that window app, and then I can open this back up again by dropping it here and that will open that file again.
 That gives some basics of getting files and working in Visual Studio Code.</p>